keith-skinner/SimFS/README.md

 ### Introduction

 In the next several classes, you will be working on implementing an "in-memory" file system simulator.
 You will then integrate it with [FUSE][fuse_repo], to allow users to interact with your simulated file system (SimFS).
-There will be no distinction between interacting with the simulated file system and any other file system available to the users in the operating system.
+There will be no distinction between interacting with the simulated file system and any other file system available to the users of the operating system.

 You will be able to explore the simulated file system; create and delete files and folders; inspect the folders and files; open and close files; read and write to files.